the above links do not function

 —— About this site

 The appearance of the site might seem amateurish—I had no training in web page/site design and learned by myself from scratch through trial and error.
 The appearance and much more could perhaps be improved, I know, but for now it serves as a platform.
-It is all my own work, apart from obvious stated external articles.
+It is all my own work, apart obviously from stated external articles.

 The site is extensive in content.
 Use the unique EasyNav facility to assist browsing and use the search facilities both on and off-site.